No title held at the Land Registry?

 • Price Paid.
 Entry 2 is the price paid when the current legal owners bought/transferred the property and the date it was bought.
 If the property has not been sold since April 2000, there will be no entry here because the Land Registry’s information only extends this far.

 • Personal Covenants.
-This section lists any personal covenants given by the current owner to the former owner; this might be an indemnity covenant.
-Read more—What are restrictive covenants?
+This section lists any personal covenants given by the former owner to the current owner; this might be an indemnity covenant.

 Section C - Charges Register